- What is the Commission and when do they meet?

 Student, University of Notre Dame

-Katharine Janes is a first year student at the University of Notre Dame, where she maintains a 3.93 GPA in the Glynn Family Honors Program.
-She intends to major in International Economics, with minors in Philosophy, Politics and Economics and International Community Development.
-She is involved in many on-campus and community activities, including Vice President of On-Campus Relations of the Community Alliance to Serve Hispanics (where she tutors English to non-native speakers), co-leader of a work group of the International Development Research Council, and singer in an a cappella group called Halftime.
-She also works with the Office of Undergraduate Admissions as a member of the Reilly Student Committee.
+Katharine Janes is a junior at the University of Notre Dame, where she maintains a 3.984 GPA in the Glynn Family Honors Program.
+She is a double major in Economics and Political Science.
+During her time at Notre Dame, Katharine has served as a vice president of the Community Alliance to Serve Hispanics, where she tutors English to non-native speakers; research assistant with the Notre Dame Institute for Advanced Study; co-leader of a work group of the International Development Research Council; member of the Reilly Student Committee with the Office of Undergraduate Admissions; and secretary of her a cappella group, Halftime.
+She has also interned with the U.S. Department of State, the U.S. Senate, and a nongovernmental organization in Ecuador.
 While in high school at Sacred Heart Academy in Mount Pleasant, Michigan (where she graduated as valedictorian), Katharine was president of the Youth Advisory Committee at the Mount Pleasant Area Community Foundation, board member of the LEAGUE Michigan Commission at the Michigan Nonprofit Association, co-chair of the Michigan Community Foundations' Youth Project Committee at the Council of Michigan Foundations, and co-founder of a school-wide anti-bullying organization called Students for Students.
-She has recorded over 1000 hours of community service during her high school and college years.
+She has recorded over 1,500 hours of community service during her high school and college years.
 Katharine has been an MCSC member since 2013.

 Kolt Communications, Inc.